MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/powerplatform/powerplat-faq.md

 ### Does the form business logic in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] get called through virtual entities?

-Business logic that resides on forms isn't invoked through virtual entities.
+Business logic that resides on forms is not invoked through virtual entities.
 Instead, you should expect the same behavior that you get through OData access to the same entities.
-The expectation is that an entity that is exposed to OData (that is, **IsPublic** is set to **Yes**) has appropriate protections to ensure that data can't be corrupted.
+The expectation is that an entity that is exposed to OData (that is, **IsPublic** is set to **Yes**) has appropriate protections to ensure that data cannot be corrupted.
 If any entity lacks this protection, that situation represents a bug in the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] API exposing the entity.
 If you see differences in entity behavior between OData and virtual entities, that situation represents a bug in the virtual entity feature.

 ## See Also